Who knew you could find the prettiest Caribbean turquoise beaches and sandy shores in Nicaragua?

 + Some Info

 One ILP group mentions a few tips to help you out if you go their route (ie, coming from the Corn Islands) — they went with Adam and Elvis (Little Corn is so small you can just ask around for these two specifically, everyone kinda knows everyone here).
 You can take a day trip out here, or do an overnight trip with a BBQ on the beach, just depending on what you want your visit to look like.
-You will take a smaller boat to get to the Keys, and leave early in the morning (plan on paying the night before so gas and food can be purchased the night before).
-The boat ride does get bumpy so be prepared with motion sickness medicine if you're prone to sea sickness.
+You will take a smaller boat to the Keys and leave early in the morning (plan to pay the night before so gas and food can be purchased then).
+The boat ride does get bumpy, so be prepared with motion sickness medicine if you're prone to sea sickness.
 It's about a 90-minute boat ride to arrive.

 Star Gazing

-The electricity on the island isn't 24/7 (more on that later) so you can imagine how brilliant the star gazing is here, so far removed from the lights of the mainland.
+The electricity on the island isn't 24/7, so you can imagine how brilliant the stargazing is here, so far removed from the lights of the mainland.
 Tune in to the soundtrack of the waves crashing on nearby shores and spend time gazing up at the Milky Way.

 Go Deep Sea Fishing